 Apt for the situations or not, dad’s singing made us giggle (and mom too!) and I secretly thanked the universe for making Mukesh a part of our lives.
 I still do.
 And my personal favourite Mukesh number is the cheekily innocent Awara Hoon.
 What’s yours?

 (This piece is from The Quint’s archives.
-It was first published on July 22, 2015 and is being republished to mark Mukesh's birth anniversary. )
+It was first published on July 22, 2015 and is being republished to mark Mukesh's death anniversary. )